The American Horseless Carriage, Perfected

 Leland and Cadillac

 Leland went on to develop other innovations for automobiles, including the electric starter and dimmable headlights.
-Years after he began Cadillac, Leland also founded the Lincoln Motor Company brand.
+He later founded the Lincoln Motor Company brand, as well.

 - VIN 7996